rasmushansen/sovereign-university-data-test/courses/ln201/en.md

 Here is a summary of the interview:

-The Lightning Network is an ultra-fast payment solution on Bitcoin that allows bypassing the limitations related to the network's scalability.
+Lightning Network is an ultra-fast payment solution on Bitcoin that allows bypassing the limitations related to the network's scalability.
 However, bitcoins on Lightning are not as secure as those on the Bitcoin chain because decentralization and security are prioritized over scalability.

 Excessive block size increase is not a good solution as it compromises nodes and data capacity.
-Instead, the Lightning Network allows creating payment channels between two Bitcoin users without showing transactions on the blockchain, saving space on blocks and allowing Bitcoin to scale today.
+Instead, Lightning Network allows creating payment channels between two Bitcoin users without showing transactions on the blockchain, saving space on blocks and allowing Bitcoin to scale today.

-However, there are criticisms regarding the scalability and centralization of the Lightning Network, with potential issues related to channel closure and high transaction fees.
+However, there are criticisms regarding the scalability and centralization of Lightning Network, with potential issues related to channel closure and high transaction fees.
 To solve these problems, it is recommended to avoid opening small channels to avoid future problems and to increase transaction fees with Child Pay for Parent.

-Solutions considered for the future of the Lightning Network are batching and creating channels in groups to reduce transaction fees, as well as increasing block size in the long term.
+Solutions considered for the future of Lightning Network are batching and creating channels in groups to reduce transaction fees, as well as increasing block size in the long term.
 However, it is important to note that bitcoins on Lightning are not as secure as bitcoins on the Bitcoin chain.

 Privacy on Bitcoin and Lightning are linked, with onion routing ensuring a certain level of privacy for transactions.
 However, on Bitcoin, everything is transparent by default, with heuristics used to track Bitcoins from address to address on the Bitcoin chain.